 The members of the Company's Board of Directors as at the date of this report are presented on page 1.
-All of them were members of the Board of Directors throughout the year ended 31 December 2019.
+Mr Alexandros Exarchou who was appointed director on 10 September 2018 was resigned on 27 January 2021.

-In accordance with the Company's Articles of Association all Directors presently members of the Board continue in office.
+In accordance with the Company's Articles of Association the sole Director presently member of the Board continues in office.